-- Toward the beginning of the book (mainly in chapters 1-3), how did Katniss show courage? - Suggested answers or places to look for Katniss' courage at the beginning of the book are as follows: - Caring for her mother and sister after her father's death Page 8 "She must have really loved him to leave her home for the Seam.
+• Toward the beginning of the book (mainly in chapters 1-3), how did Katniss show courage?

+Suggested answers or places to look for Katniss' courage at the beginning of the book are as follows:

+- ° Caring for her mother and sister after her father's death Page 8 "She must have really loved him to leave her home for the Seam.
 I try to remember that when all I can see is the woman who sat by, blank and unreachable, while her children turned to skin and bones.
 I try to forgive her for my father's sake.
-But to be honest, I'm not the forgiving type." - Gale and Katniss care for the kids Page 9 "'If we didn't have so many kids,' he adds quickly.
+But to be honest, I'm not the forgiving type." - ° Gale & Katniss care for the kids Page 9 "If we didn't have so many kids," he adds quickly.
 They're not our kids, of course.
 But they might as well be.
 Gale's two little brothers and a sister.
 Prim.
-And you may as well throw in our mothers, too, because how would they live without us?"2 - Hunting punishable by death - Volunteering for her sister in the Hunger Games page 26 "Family devotion only goes so far for most people on reaping day.
-What I did was the radical thing."3 - How did Katniss' courage change later in the book?
-How did it expand? - What things gave Katniss courage in the book? - Who gave Katniss strength to be courageous? - Where did you see courage from other characters throughout the book?
+And you may as well throw in our mothers, too, because how would they live without us? - ° Hunting punishable by death - o Volunteering for her sister in The Hunger Games page 26 "This is standard.
+Family devotion only goes so far for most people on reaping day.
+What I did was the radical thing."

-1 Suzanne Collins, The Hunger Games, Reprint ed.
+Suzanne Collins, The Hunger Games, Reprint ed.
 (New York: Scholastic Press, 2009), 8.